Awards Chapel Caps Year of Academic Achievement

 The Phi Beta Kappa Prize, with a cash award, was presented to Ross Dillard, Hendersonville, Tenn., and Brett Gann.
 The award is given by the Wabash chapter of Phi Beta Kappa to that undergraduate who is judged to have produced the most original and meritorious piece of work, whether artistic and analytical.

 The Malcolm X Institute Merit Award was given to Keith Clayton II, Colorado Springs, Co.
 The Indianapolis alumni Student Athlete Award was shared by Nathan Bates, Ossian, In., and Patrick Millikan, Newburgh, In.
 The Pete Vaughn Outstanding athlete award was presented to wrestler Keith Garrard, New Castle, In., and middle-distance runner Geoff Lambert, Chesterton, In.

 Two faculty members are honored each year.
-The McClain-McTurnan-Arnold Excellence in Teaching award went to History Professor Stephen Morillo.
-Morrillo's award was drawn much like his own weekly cartoons for The Bachelor.
+The McLain-McTurnan-Arnold Excellence in Teaching award went to History Professor Stephen Morillo.
+Morillo's award was drawn much like his own weekly cartoons for The Bachelor.
 The McLain-McTurnan-Arnold Research Scholar honor was presented to Associate Professor of Chemistry Ann Taylor